Mordovian cuisine

 Mordovian cuisine is the traditional cuisine of the Mordovians, who now live in Mordovia and surrounding areas.
 It consists of a variety of dishes, based on geographical, cultural and climate features of the region, with fish traditionally featured heavily.

 Fish

 Volga Finns settled on the riversides, in places convenient for fishing.
-Traditionally Mordvians pay a great attention to the support of nature.
+Traditionally Mordovians pay a great attention to the support of nature.
 Fish dishes varied by the type of cooking; fish was eaten raw, frozen, dried, salty, and boiled.
 Fish liver, fish eggs, milt, cod-liver oil were used as cooking ingredients.

 Meat

 Meat and poultry was stewed, baked and boiled.
-There were no fried meat dishes in Finnic cuisine, only roasted dishes which also were borrowed from Tatar cuisine in the 19th century.
+There were no fried meat dishes in Finno-Ugric cuisine, only roasted dishes which also were borrowed from Tatar cuisine in the 19th century.
 Beef, mutton and pork were preserved in several ways.
 The most ancient preservation method was drying.
 Pre-boiled meat was dried in an oven or under the sun.
 Fat from broth was collected and used for cooking.
 Meat was also frozen for preservation.

 In ancient times, horsemeat was used for food, but later it was used only in rituals (molyam) associated with horse worship.